aldehir/blog/content/posts/home-automation/home-assistant/index.md

 default, but is easy to install yourself.

 Like HA's Python Scripts, pyscript exposes your scripts as actions within Home Assistant.
-You define you services using decorators, and you can even provide a YAML specification in your function's docstring.
+You define services with decorators, and you can even provide a YAML specification in your function's docstring.
 Pretty neat!
 Let's port that sucker over: